Lower Fishing Lake: Description

+The Fishing Lakes Fire of 1977 burned much of the forest upstream and around the lake.
+The region recovered with a forest of jack pine, which is a tree species that is well adapted fire burned forests.
+In 2025, the 500000 ha Shoe Fire burned the forest around the lake, as well as much of Narrow Hills Provincial Park.
+The park and its facilities are closed until 2026.

 Recreation

 Along the south-eastern shore of Lower Fishing Lake is Pine Ridge Resort and Lower Fishing Lake Campground.
 The campground has over 80 electrified campsites, picnic grounds, nature trails, a playground, shower and washroom facilities, potable water, and a sani-dump.
 The campground at Lower Fishing Lake is one of four campgrounds in Narrow Hills Provincial Park that are RV accessible.
 The other three are located at Ispuchaw Lake, Baldy Lake, and Zeden Lake.

 Pine Ridge Resort has cabins, seasonal RV sites, shower and washroom facilities, and a confectionery that offers groceries, tackle, bait, and souvenirs.
 The sandy Lower Fishing Lake Beach on the lake is accessible by both the resort and campground and there is a boat launch and boat and canoe rentals.

 Along the north-eastern shore of the lake is another beach called Narrow Hills Beach.

 Fish species

 Fish commonly found in Lower Fishing Lake include northern pike and walleye.